pespositotlr/movie-api/README.md

 Example: https://localhost:44357/movies/C?userId=1

 5. Also known as "API D".
 This adds or updates a rating for a movie.
-This is a PUT requrst.
+This is a PUT request.

 Example URL: https://localhost:44357/movies/D